 Stuck trying to understand the differences between wine coolers vs mini fridges?

 Unfortunately, this is a common issue.
 Choosing the wrong storage method can negatively impact the quality and taste of your favorite wine over time.

 Don’t worry, though.
 In this article, you’ll learn all about their differences, so you can relax knowing that you’re making an informed decision.

-The significant difference between a wine cooler and mini fridge is the temperature range.
-Wine should be stored between 45°F and 65°F, so the minimum temperature of wine coolers is 46°F. The temperature range of a mini fridge is 35°F to 42°F which is far too cold for wine.
+The main difference between a wine cooler and a mini fridge is the temperature range.
+Wine should be stored between 45 °F and 65 °F, so the minimum temperature of wine coolers is 46 °F. The temperature range of a mini fridge is 35 °F to 42 °F, which is far too cold for wine.

 First of all, let’s be very clear.
 We’re talking about wine coolers vs mini fridges, but they are entirely different appliances that do entirely different jobs.
 We’re just trying to ascertain if a fridge can be a stand-in for a wine cooler.

 There’s a lot of science behind winemaking, so it should come as no surprise that there’s a lot of science behind wine storage too.
 I’m not going to get into detail here, I’ll just stick with the highlights.

 |Maintain humidity||Extract humidity|

 Here are the main differences between wine coolers and mini fridges: